SFTtech/openage/doc/reverse_engineering/game_mechanics/pathfinding.md

 Age of Empires 2 uses three different algorithms for pathfinding plus two obstruction systems.

 The first (high-level-)pathfinder is meant for long distances and uses mip-mapping to create a general route across the map.
-Criteria for the mip-map subdivision is *passibility*.
+Criteria for the mip-map subdivision is *passability*.
 It ignores moving objects, e.g. units or wildlife, though it takes "static" object like buildings into account.
 Whenever a building is constructed the pathfinder gets notified and updates the corresponding mip-map chains.

 Further reading: [3D Pathfinding](http://www.in.tum.de/fileadmin/user_upload/Lehrstuehle/Lehrstuhl_XV/Teaching/SS06/Seminar/3dpf-doc-final.pdf) (p.
 11)